 Numerous extraterritorial conflicts have been taken out of the realm of the criminal law and relegated to private disputes determined in accordance with private international law.
 Although the sanctions usually (but not always) are less alarming, confrontations still remain and choice of law extraterritoriality is not dissimilar from regulatory extraterritoriality.

 For example, most states have enacted long-arm jurisdictional rules which give their courts the right to exercise adjudicatory jurisdiction over persons and transactions having but slight connections with the forum.
-The hapless foreigner who is thus snatched into a forum by his toe-nail on the basis of some exorbitant jurisdictional rule will find himself subject to the conflicts, rules and mandatory policies of the forum state.
-To the forum this extent. state is imposing its law extraterritorially upon toreigners and foreign transactions.
+The hapless foreigner who is snatched into a forum by his toe-nail on the basis of exorbitant jurisdictional rule will find himself subject to conflicts, rules and mandatory policies of the forum state. the forum extent. state is imposing 1aw extraterritorially upon toreigners and foreign transactions.